labo

 Main exploration tracks (from present back to 1968)

-Information creeps in: The Delphic Boat (1998-2003)
+Enters Information: The Delphic Boat (1998-2003)

 Living organisms produce young offspring.
-However, their offspring come from parents that have already grown old.
-This implies that somehow the parents have recruited or created some kind of new information, restoring youth.
+However, their offspring come from parents who are already old.
+This implies that the parents have somehow recruited or created some kind of new information that restores youth.
 Information is an essential currency of our world, it is physical.
-In 1961, Rolf Landauer established that computation is reversible, with the consequence that the creation of new information does not require energy dissipation.
-Yet, resetting the process used to create information again requires erasing the memory of past events.
+In 1961, Rolf Landauer established that computation is reversible, with the consequence that the creation of new information does not require the dissipation of energy.
+However, resetting the process used to create information again requires erasing the memory of past events.
 This is energy intensive.
-Charles Bennett, in 1988, illustrated reversible computing by showing how to construct a simple arithmetic operation, division, in a reversible way.
-He showed that the result of a division is obtained when the intermediate states are erased, leaving the remainder of the division as the prominent and 'valuable' result of the calculation.
-In this process, the erasure of memory dissipates energy.
-With this description, Bennett did not explain how the remainder of the division could be distinguished from the bits remaining from the computation procedure, that were to be erased.
-To make the choice, one needs some kind of additional (contextual) information: I have proposed that this is where energy dissipation comes in.
-Indeed, an agent must separate between the information forming the outcome of the operation (the remainder), and the information generated to reach this outcome.
-Energy is dissipated to prevent the remainder of the division from being erased, while erasing the remaining memory.
-This puts the remaining memory back into a state that can be used for other calculations.
-How does this process take place?
-The work developed here is an attempt to understand this process within cells, after explicitly identifying agents embodying the two main steps of the Landauer principle:
+Charles Bennett illustrated reversible computing in 1988 by showing how to construct a simple arithmetic operation, division, in a reversible way.
+He showed that the result of a division is obtained by erasing the intermediate states, leaving the remainder of the division as the prominent and 'valuable' result of the computation.
+In this process, erasing memory dissipates energy.

 A Danchin